SchapiroLabor/NEP_Giotto/README.md

 # Giotto for NEP comparison
-Giotto from Dries et al. 2021 for SCNA. https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02286-2
+Giotto from Dries et al. 2021 for NEP analysis. https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02286-2

-# Introduction
-Giotto is a suite for many spatial analysis directions, while we are interested in the cell-cell interaction part.
+Giotto is a suite for many spatial analysis directions, while we are interested in the cell-cell neighbor preference (NEP) part.
 Giotto identifies distinct cell type(ct)/ct interaction patterns by evaluating the enrichment of the frequency that each pair of cell-types is proximal to each other.
 For NBH definition, you can either use a kNN or Delaunay neighborhood network.
 The ratio of observed over expected frequencies between two ct is calculated by permutation testing.
 P-values are calculated by observing how often the observed values are higher or lower than expected.
 A wrapper of the function is written in cellProximityEnrichment() of the package.

-# Installation
+# Usage

-## Dependencies
+## Installation

 The Rpackage "Giotto" (Version: Giotto_1.1.2) was installed from the RubD/Giotto github repo.
 Installation is described here: https://rubd.github.io/Giotto_site/ and copied below